sknavilehal/prototype/README.md

 You may only upload .wav file for processing

-The web app may take a long time to load initially as it has to download an AI model of 1.2GB size
+The web app will take a long time to load initially as it has to download an AI model of 1.2GB size